YelenaZvyagina/BigIntCalculator/docs/Language.md

 # Language guide

-BigInteger calculator uses a simple programming language to process arithmetic expressions
+BigIntCalculator uses a simple programming language to process arithmetic expressions

 Code consists of statements with variables' names and arithmetic expressions with them.
 Each arithmetic expression is defined as a variable, that can be used in other expressions or printed in console.